 The pollen of the squill is a surprising shade of steel-blue.
 In fact, it is possible to identify which flowers our honeybees have been visiting by inspecting the pollen baskets on their hind legs: some of them have been returning to the hive with troves of brilliant-blue pollen from this flower.
 Other flowers blooming now, including glory-of-the-snow and many types of crocus, have pale-yellow to light-orange pollen.

 The Siberian squill does not actually come from Siberia.
 It is native to southern European Russia, across the Caucasus region and into Turkey.
 The lesser glory-of-the-snow hails from western Turkey—hence the specific epithet of sardensis, meaning “of Sart” (the ancient city of Sardis).

 You may find squill here and there in the gardens; these shots were taken along the paths in in the Herbert and Hyonja Abrons Woodland.

-By Charles Day, Wave Hill’s Ruth Rea Howell Senior Horticultural Interpreter.
+By Charles Day, Wave Hill’s former Ruth Rea Howell Senior Horticultural Interpreter.